jzombi/guillottine/README.md

 * Save the picture of the solution
 * SimpleSolver
-  * More or less based on: [url](http://www.amzi.com/articles/papercutter.htm) (however our current solver couldn't find the layout presented in Figure 4.)
+  * More or less based on: [url](http://www.amzi.com/articles/papercutter.htm) (however the current solver couldn't find the layout presented in Figure 4.)
   * With some basic heuristics
   * Supports rotatable pieces
   * Supports multiple spaces (sheets)